 Album of Circus and Trapeze days

-This great book for those precious photos to be displayed in grand style...mine is a different color but the same album.
+This great album for those precious photos to be displayed in grand style...mine is a different color but the same album.

 Inside mom's photo album

 They had this book at the Library, someone dropped it into a giveaway box...I gave it to a friend.
 Great book that helps you discover many things...like determining the type of image you may possess.

 The clothing and hairstyles of the times, even accessories can help dating the time period.

 If a name of a photographer is printed, you can research that name for a time, place and name.